Posted by Kenzie Dutka | April 3, 2022

 - It is currently illegal for you or an arborist to go in and remove the tree, however, if there are branches extending onto your property line, you can most likely have them removed without permission.
 Yet, it is important to note that if you do so, you are liable for any damage to the tree— not to mention, worsening the relationship with your neighbour.

-- The better option is to trust the city to handle it: be sure to check the for what applies to your situation.
-For instance, in Calgary, although you can’t force a tree removal, if the tree is posing an imminent threat or danger, you can and have it addressed.
+- The better option is to trust the city to handle it: be sure to check the city’s guidelines for what applies to your situation.
+For instance, in Calgary, although you can’t force a tree removal, if the tree is posing an imminent threat or danger, you can file a complaint with the city and have it addressed.